9 High-throughput sequencing data

 MEACNCIEPQWPADELLIKYQYISDFFIAIAYFSIPLELIYFVKKSAVFPYRWVL

 You may notice that in above sequences we have a mix of upper and lower-case letters.
 These do not change the meaning of the sequence itself, but are a form of sequence annotation.
 In nucleotide sequences, we typically use lower-case letters to indicate that sequences have been identified by some algorithm as repetitive or low-complexity.
-This is referred to as “soft-masking” because some algorithms will take this as a signal to ignore the bases, without our having to change them to N (referred to as “hard-masking”).
+This is referred to as soft-masking.
+The bases are “masked” because some algorithms will take this as a signal to ignore the bases.
+They are “soft-masked” because we didn’t actually remove any information from the file.
+It is also possible to hard-mask bases, in which case we change masked bases to N.

 9.2.2 FASTQ